terrajobst/AspNetCore.Docs.fr-fr/aspnetcore/web-api/handle-errors.md

 ::: moniker range="= aspnetcore-2.2"

-La réponse d’erreur peut être configurée comme indiqué dans la section [use ApiBehaviorOptions.
-ClientErrorMapping](#use-apibehavioroptionsclienterrormapping) .
+The error response can be configured as outlined in the [Use ApiBehaviorOptions.ClientErrorMapping](#use-apibehavioroptionsclienterrormapping) section.

 ::: moniker-end

 ::: moniker range=">= aspnetcore-2.2"

-### <a name="use-apibehavioroptionsclienterrormapping"></a>Utilisez ApiBehaviorOptions.
-ClientErrorMapping
+### <a name="use-apibehavioroptionsclienterrormapping"></a>Use ApiBehaviorOptions.ClientErrorMapping

-Utilisez la propriété <xref:Microsoft.AspNetCore.Mvc.ApiBehaviorOptions.ClientErrorMapping*> pour configurer le contenu de la réponse `ProblemDetails`.
-Par exemple, le code `Startup.ConfigureServices` suivant met à jour la propriété pour les `type` réponses 404 :
+Utilisez la propriété <xref:Microsoft.AspNetCore.Mvc.ApiBehaviorOptions.ClientErrorMapping%2A> pour configurer le contenu de la réponse `ProblemDetails`.
+For example, the following code in `Startup.ConfigureServices` updates the `type` property for 404 responses:

 ::: moniker-end